the most common personal branding mistakes

 You don’t make it painfully obvious who you help and how you help them.

-It’s important to be unique so you can stand out, but if someone stumbles across your shiny new website or curated Instagram feed or expensive Facebook ad and it isn’t clear that they’re the one you can help, they will absolutely keep scrolling.
+It’s important to be unique so you can stand out, but if someone stumbles across your shiny new website or curated Instagram feed or expensive Facebook ad and it isn’t clear you’re talking to them, they will absolutely keep scrolling.
 So yes – show your unique self!
 Let your personality shine through online!
 Be creative and original!
-But first, make sure the people you’re talking to know, without a doubt, that you’re talking to them.
+But first, make sure the people you’re talking to (AKA: your ideal clients) know, without a doubt, that you’re talking to them.

 For example: your website header and Instagram bio are decidedly NOT the place to be cute or cliché.